 Social Media and the Elderly

-The benefits of social media for seniors
+Benefits of social media for older people

-- Keep up with the community/trend
+- Keep up to date with the community/trend

 - Reading new articles